codycosta/RA-Sort-5XX/README.md

 ## Step 3: Set Your Windows Execution Policy

-Copy the below command to allow your terminal to load the $profile file we just made each time it opens:
+Copy the below command and run in any folder to allow your terminal to load the $profile file we just made each time it opens:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```

+You'll need to relaunch the terminal for changes to take effect

-#### And that's all, your terminal should be ready for shortcutting
+### And that's all, your terminal should be ready for shortcutting

 <br>